• Home

 Step One:

-For each color, mix together 3 tablespoons fractionated coconut oil and 2 teaspoons sweet almond oil.
+For each color, mix together three tablespoons of fractionated coconut oil and two teaspoons of sweet almond oil.

 Step Two: